Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: Summary and Conclusions

-The minimum set of postulates for a theory of spacetime geometry interacting with matter is that (i) the theory should be derived from an action principle and that (ii) the theory should be diffeomorphism-invariant, hence be a member of the $\mathrm{Diff}(M)$ symmetry group.
+The minimum set of postulates for a theory of spacetime geometry interacting with matter is that (i) the theory should be derived from an action principle and that (ii) the \emph{Principle of General Relativity} should hold, i.e., the theory should be diffeomorphism-invariant.
 An appropriate basis for the formulation of such a theory is given by Noether's theorem---which directly follows from the action principle: it provides for any symmetry of the given action a pertaining conserved Noether current.
+Noether's theorem is most efficiently formulated in the Hamiltonian formalism by means of the generating function of the respective infinitesimal symmetry transformation as this function directly yields the weakly conserved Noether current.
 From the latter, one can then set up the most general field equation of geometrodynamics for systems with $\mathrm{Diff}(M)$ symmetry.
-By their construction, canonical transformations cover the complete set of all transformations that maintain the form of the action principle.
-Noether's theorem is thus most efficiently formulated in the Hamiltonian formalism by means of the generating function of the respective infinitesimal symmetry transformation.
+The covariant field-theoretical version of the canonical transformation formalism is applied to work out the particular form of the action integral that is maintained under this symmetry.

 The general recipe to set up this equation is as follows: \begin{enumerate} \item Establish the covariant representation of the canonical energy-momentum tensor for the given matter Lagrangian $\LCd_{0}$---which must be a \emph{world scalar}.
 This means for a system of a scalar field $\phi$ and a massive vector field $a_{\alpha}$